silnrsi/graphite/site/graphite_firefox.md

 Graphite is also supported in Pale Moon, a browser based on a fork of Firefox.

-### A menu toggle for the Android
+### A menu toggle for Android

-An extension is available that provides [&#x2197; a menu toggle for Graphite support in Firefox on the Android](https://addons.mozilla.org/en-US/android/addon/toggle-graphite-support){:target="_blank"}.
+An extension is available that provides [&#x2197; a menu toggle for Graphite support in Firefox on Android](https://addons.mozilla.org/en-US/android/addon/toggle-graphite-support){:target="_blank"}.

 ## Testing Graphite behaviors in Firefox